 - 12 slices thick cut bacon

-Time to cook varies on the actual temp of your oven and the thickness of the bacon.
-I wait until I can smell the bacon (you will all of a sudden notice a strong bacon scent in your house).
+- Time to cook varies on the actual temp of your oven and the thickness of the bacon.
+I wait until I can smell the bacon (you will all of a sudden notice a strong bacon scent in your kitchen).
 Then I check on it every 5 minutes after that.
-Take it out when it looks like it Almost cooked the way you like it.
+Take it out when it looks like it's Almost cooked the way you like it.
 It will finish cooking as it sits on the paper towels.

-Leave foil lined pan out to cool.
+- Leave foil lined pan out too cool.
 Once grease solidifies remove the foil and toss.